ipfs/ipfs-docs/docs/concepts/public-utilities.md

 Additionally, there's a community-maintained [tool for finding and testing public gateways](https://ipfs.github.io/public-gateway-checker/) such as the one operated by Cloudflare: `https://cf-ipfs.com`.

+Please note that all traffic using the `https://cf-ipfs.com` or `https://cloudflare-ipfs.com` hostnames will continue to work without interruption and be redirected to ipfs.io or dweb.link until August 14th, 2024.
+After this date, the [Cloudflare hostnames will no longer connect to IPFS](https://blog.cloudflare.com/cloudflares-public-ipfs-gateways-and-supporting-interplanetary-shipyard).
+To ensure no service interruption, all users must switch to using ipfs.io or dweb.link as soon as possible ahead of the transition date.
+If you are using either of the Cloudflare hostnames, please be sure to switch to one of the new ones promptly to avoid any service disruptions.

 ## Delegated Routing

 While IPFS Gateways are immensely helpful in doing all the heavy lifting of finding providers for CIDs and retrieving them, they can be a choke point for retrieval and a point of centralization.